Discovery of Van Hove Singularities: Electronic Fingerprints of 3Q Magnetic Order in a van der Waals Quantum Magnet

 Temperature-dependent measurements provide further evidence for the role of 3$\bf{Q}$ magnetic order.
-As shown in Supplementary Fig.~S14 and discussed in Supplementary Notes 2 and 3, the inverse Mexican hat-like dispersion is observed only in the 3$\bf{Q}$ ordered phase at low temperature.
-At higher temperatures, corresponding to the 1$\bf{Q}$ ordered and paramagnetic states, the dispersion evolves into a simple hole-like band along the K-M-K direction.
-These observations are in close agreement with tight-binding calculations, which shows that only the 3$\bf{Q}$ ordered state gives rise to the inverse Mexican hat-like dispersion (Fig.~\ref{fig4} and Supplementary Fig.~S15).
+As shown in Supplementary Fig.~S14 and discussed in Supplementary Notes 2 and 3, the inverse Mexican-hat-like dispersion is observed only in the 3$\bf{Q}$ ordered phase at low temperature.
+At higher temperatures, corresponding to the 1$\bf{Q}$ ordered and paramagnetic states, the dispersion evolves into a simple hole-like band along the K-M-$\rm{K}'$ direction.
+These observations are in close agreement with tight-binding calculations, which show that only the 3$\bf{Q}$ ordered state gives rise to the inverse Mexican-hat-like dispersion (Fig.~\ref{fig4} and Supplementary Fig.~S15).
 Together, these results demonstrate that the reconstruction of the near\,-\,E$\rm{_F}$ bands is a distinctive fingerprint of the 3$\bf{Q}$ order.

 In summary, we investigated the electronic structures of 2$\it{H}$-TaS$_2$ and Co$_{x}$TaS$_2$ as a function of Co doping within the range of $x$\,=\,0.29\,$\sim$\,0.36.
-A comparison between 2$\it{H}$-TaS$_2$ and Co$_{0.32}$TaS$_2$ shows that Co-intercalation injects electrons into the parent TaS$_2$ layers and leads to the emergence of Co-derived bands near the Fermi level.
-In addition, our experiment provides vivid evidence of the 3$\bf{Q}$ magnetic order, namely the inverse Mexican hat-like dispersion around M, and the associated high density of states locations in the momentum space.
-Moreover, the spectral weight transfer is suggestive of the transition from the 3$\bf{Q}$ to the helical magnetic order.
+A comparison between 2$\it{H}$-TaS$_2$ and Co$_{0.32}$TaS$_2$ shows that Co intercalation injects electrons into the parent TaS$_2$ layers and leads to the emergence of Co-derived bands near the Fermi level.
+In addition, our experiment provides vivid evidence of the 3$\bf{Q}$ magnetic order, namely an inverse Mexican-hat-like dispersion around M, and the associated high density of states regions in momentum space.
+Moreover, the spectral-weight transfer is suggestive of a transition from 3$\bf{Q}$ to helical magnetic order.
 Key open questions include the precise arrangement of magnetic moments in the helical magnetic order and the corresponding predictions for the electronic structure, as well as the discrepancy between experiment and theory in the dispersion of the $\mathrm{\upgamma}_{\mathrm{M}}$ band (see Supplementary Fig.~S16).
-Nevertheless, the present results illustrate the effect of an underlying 3$\bf{Q}$ magnetic order, motivating the exploration of this class of systems as potential hosts for a quantized quantum anomalous Hall effect at 3/4 filling. {\bf Methods}
+Nevertheless, the present results illustrate the effect of an underlying 3$\bf{Q}$ magnetic order, motivating the exploration of this class of systems as potential hosts for a quantized quantum anomalous Hall effect at 3/4-filling. {\bf Methods}